-Author of "The Paying Teller's Department"
+Author of "Bank Credit-Principles and Operating Procedure," and "The Paying Teller's Department"

-Formerly Instructor in Economics and Finance, New York University, and With the Chase National Bank, New York City; Associate Editor of The Bankers Magazine; Editor "Standard Service on Railroads" of the Standard Statistics Company, New York City; Instructor in Banking and Economics, Hudson County (N. J.) and Elizabeth Chapters, American Institute of Banking.
+Formerly Instructor in Economics and Finance, New York University, and With the Chase National Bank, New York City; Associate Editor of The Bunkers Magazine; Railroad Editor of the Standard Statistics Company, New York City; Educational Director and Lecturer in Banking and Economics, Hudson County (N. J.) Chapter, American Institute of Banking.

-NEW YORK

-THE BANKERS PUBLISHING COMPANY
+NEW YORK THE BANKERS PUBLISHING COMPANY

-1924